Loysu/store/README.md

 1. Download project from github;
 2. Go to directory `store` in cmd;
+3. Build project:
+   - `docker-compose up --build`
+4. Go into container:
+   - `docker exec -it <Container Name> bash`
-3. For creating database run following commands:
+5. For creating migrations run following command:
    - `python manage.py makemigrations`
-   - `python manage.py migrate`
-4. To create an admin - `python manage.py createsuperuser`;
+6. To create an admin - `python manage.py createsuperuser`;
-5. Run server - `python manage.py runserver`;
+7. Run server - `python manage.py runserver`;
-6. In your browser go to "http://127.0.0.1:8000" (this is the main page of site)
+8. In your browser go to "http://127.0.0.1:8000" (this is the main page of site)

 ## Site management

 - At "http://127.0.0.1:8000/admin" located the admin page
 - For creating a customer of user go to "Customers" on the left side of the screen
 - For creating a category for products go to "Categories"
 - For creating a product go to "Products"
 - For manage users rights you can go to "Users" and "Groups"
 - For add characteristics to a specific category of products follow this link "http://127.0.0.1:8000/product-specs/"